Ribodou/poly_scheduling/README.md

 Poly scheduler is a program that lets you plan periodic dates between members of a group.
 It's time to ditch your google calendars.

+Implementation inspired by this paper: https://arxiv.org/abs/2403.00465 (difference: this program assumes a given period of a week).

 ## What does the program optimize?
 Assumptions:
 - Each relation involves two persons.